 2 weeks of ER

 Whenever possible, hospitalized patients on the TEACH service are followed up by their resident physician in the clinic.
 This experience allows the resident physician to care for patients during their acute illness, during their recovery, and in follow-up care.
 It also helps us to care for the underserved patients that live in our surrounding neighborhood.

 The TEACH residents often will complete scholarly projects that stem from work in the QI track or Primary Care Program.
 Prior examples include enhancing culturally sensitive care to our refugee patients, improving clinic workflows for treating helicobacter pylori gastritis, and reviewing preventative care for HIV patients.

 The TEACH residents also participate in advocacy work.
 Through faculty mentorship and partnerships with community-based organizations, our residents use their patient stories to advocate for vulnerable patients.
-The past year included writing exercises on alternatives to calling 9-1-1 for mental health crises, leading social media campaigns in Spanish on COVID virus and vaccine, and submitted op-eds related to COVID vaccinations in low-income communities to the Sacramento Bee.
+Previous experiences have included writing exercises on alternatives to calling 9-1-1 for mental health crises, leading social media campaigns in Spanish on COVID virus and vaccine, and submitted op-eds related to COVID vaccinations in low-income communities to the Sacramento Bee.